rems-project/cn-lsp-client/README.md

 ## Installation

 - Run `npm install` in this folder.
-This installs all necessary npm modules in both the client and server folder
+This installs all necessary npm modules.
 - Open VS Code on this folder.
 - Press Ctrl+Shift+B to compile the client.
 - Switch to the Debug viewlet.